What is your Ofsted rating?

 Do all staff hold relevant childcare qualifications?

-We currently have a qualified team of childcare professionals, ranging from level 2 – Early Years Teaching Status as well as two long standing, experienced members of staff.
+We have a fully qualified team of childcare professionals, ranging from Level 2 to Early Years Teaching Status.
+Several team members also have a Montessori Teaching Diploma.
 All staff are encouraged to build on their studies, to support reflective practice and further their knowledge and understanding of child development and key current childcare topics.

 What are the staff to child ratios at Homeland Day Nursery?

-The ratios, as outlined by Early Years Foundation Stage are:
+The ratios are outlined by Early Years Foundation Stage and are:

 0-2 years – 1 adult : 3 children,